This is a long read, enjoy. Andrew will be answering reader questions from 4pm-5pm AEDST on Friday, February 19.

 An obvious, but very important, observation is that not all people who are exposed to these factors are diagnosed with autism.
 One possible explanation for this is a phenomenon called gene-environment interaction, which is when the genetic make-up of two different people leads them to respond differently to an environmental factor.

-For a considerable time scientists were searching for one clear brain difference that may be lead to autistic behaviours.
+For a considerable time scientists were searching for one clear brain difference that may lead to autistic behaviours.
 However, this hope has yet to be fulfilled, with few studies identifying brain characteristics that are shared by different individuals diagnosed with autism.

 This may be a further indication that autism has many different causes, but it may also be a reflection of the difficulties in studying the brain.